 Telephone and internet

 At most villages, you will be required to arrange connection for your telephone and internet through your preferred provider.
 Please arrange to have your phone connected as soon as possible; we suggest booking this at least two weeks’ in advance.
-Please discuss with the Village Coordinator as to whether you can select your specific choice of carrier.
+Please discuss with the Manager as to whether you can select your specific choice of carrier.

 Remember to inform family, friends and service providers of your new postal address at the village.
 We recommend you consider a postal redirection service from your old address, so any regular mail you receive is redirected to your new home.